iFixit/git-scripts/README.md

 ## Deployment

 The production machines always run off the `stable` branch.
-When we sync, the sync scripts should:
+When we deploy, the deploy scripts should:

 * Merge `stable` into `master`.
 This ensures that the two code paths come together relatively frequently.
 This also guarantees that we'll pick up any stray hotfixes that didn't get merged back.

 * Create a tag on `stable`.
-Use the sync number?
+Use the deploy number?
 Date?
 Both?

 * Update everything on the production machines.